 IP rights are enforceable rights over creations of the mind.
-They are time or use bound, exclusive rights enabling the owner to exclude others from engaging in a variety of acts related to the subject matter, subject to exceptions and limitations defined in national law and allowed by international treaties.
+They are time- or use-bound; and exclusive rights that enable the owner to exclude others from engaging in a variety of acts related to the subject matter (subject to exceptions and limitations as defined in national law, and allowed by international treaties).

-IP rights give the creator the right to prevent others from making unauthorized use of their property for a limited period, in exchange of the disclosure of the creative work.
+IP rights give the creator the right to prevent others from making unauthorised use of their property for a limited period, in exchange of the disclosure of the creative work.

-2) Copyright covers literary works (such as novels, poems and plays), films, music, artistic works (e.g., drawings, paintings, photographs and sculptures) and architectural design.
+- Copyright covers literary works (such as novels, poems and plays), films, music, artistic works (e.g., drawings, paintings, photographs and sculptures) and architectural designs.

 |Business and Intellectual Property Authority||National Office||Business and Intellectual Property Authority, 2016 (Act No. 8 of 2016)||Windhoek, Namibia||16 January 2017 (entered into force)|